 Plain black unbranded tracksuit suitable to the activity, approved by the PE department

 Jewellery and Make up

-Students may wear no more than one small simple regular ear stud in each ear, located in the ear lobe (girls), one small simple regular ear stud located in the ear lobe (boys), one plain finger ring and a small religious necklace.
+Students may wear no more than one small plain and regular ear stud in the ear lobe of each ear, one plain finger ring and a small religious necklace.
 No other jewellery is allowed.
+Students wearing any other jewellery will be instructed to remove it, and may have items confiscated, to be collected by parents.
 Make up is not allowed

 Hair should be clean, tidy, naturally coloured and of reasonable length.
 Long hair should be tied back for safety reasons.
 No extreme hairstyles are permitted – this includes shaved, in logos